4 Places In Konya To See The Sufi Whirling Dervishes In Turkey

 The Spiritual Journey

-The spinning motion induces a trance-like state, enabling the dervishes to detach from distractions and enter a meditative and contemplative state of mind.
+The spinning motion induces a trance-like state, enabling the dervishes to detach from distractions and enter a meditative state of mind.
 It is within this state that they seek spiritual enlightenment, cultivating a deep sense of inner peace, harmony, and connection with the divine.

 Where To See A Whirling Dervish Ceremony When You Visit Konya